 You can download the mobile app for Android or iOS from the Google Play Store or App Store, respectively.
 It is almost identical to the web browser.

-The first screen you see when you log in to the Dropbox app shows your recent files and you can find the same screens by tapping the menu icon in the top left corner.
+The first screen you see when you log in to the Dropbox app shows your recent files, and you can find the same screens when you click the menu icon in the top-left corner.

 How to Use Dropbox to Share a File or Folder

-There are multiple ways to share a folder or file through Dropbox.
-If you want a detailed look, check out our guide to sharing files with Dropbox.
-While we can’t cover every option in this article, we’ll give you enough information to get started.
+There are multiple ways to share a file or folder through Dropbox.
+If you want a detailed look, check out our guide on how to share files with Dropbox.
+Although we can’t cover every sharing option in this guide, we’ll give you enough information to start.

 From your desktop, navigate to the item in your Dropbox folder that you wish to share.
 Right-click on it, then select the option that says “share” and has a Dropbox icon next to it.

 That will bring up a new window.
-Type the email addresses of the people with whom you want to share the file in the box below the question, “Who do you want to share with?”
-Then, grant the permissions you want.
+Type the email address of the person — or people — with whom you want to share the file in the box below the question, “Who do you want to share with?”
+Then, grant the permissions you want to share.
 They can be set to view only or given the ability to edit the file.

-Once you’ve done that, you’ll be able to write a message for the recipient(s) if you want to do so.
-You can also create a link to send to people yourself if you don’t want Dropbox to send the link by email.
+Once you’ve done that, you’ll be able to write a message for the recipient(s), if you want to do so.
+You can also create a link to send to people yourself if you don’t want Dropbox to send the link via an email address.